Wild garlic butter

 - Stainless Steel Bowl

-- Wooden Chopping Board - Large
+- Large Wooden Chopping Board

 - Wooden Spoons - Set of 3

-- Field Guide - Foraging Top 25 Edible Plants
+- Field Guide - Foraging: Top 25 Edible Plants

-- The Foragers Handbook - Miles Irving
+- The Forager Handbook - Miles Irving

 Consider the environmental impact of preparing, carrying out & completing this activity.
 Could this impact be reduced?
 Specific considerations for this activity could include: